MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 You must avoid the following app package and store listing issues in your app before you submit for review:

-* App listing screenshots are only relevant to Teams hub.
+* App listing screenshots are only relevant to Teams client.

-* App description in the manifest or metadata is only relevant to Teams hub.
+* App description in the manifest or metadata is only relevant to Teams client.

-* Support URL, privacy policy, and terms of use content in the manifest or metadata is only relevant to Teams hub.
+* Support URL, privacy policy, and terms of use content in the manifest or metadata is only relevant to Teams client.

-* Provided test accounts aren't working for targeted release, across all MetaOS hubs.

 [Back to top](#common-reasons-for-app-validation-failure)